 Steric height at the location of each profile is also computed from the WOCE gridded hydrographic climatology (WGHC) [Gouretski and Koltermann, 2004].
-These WGHC steric heights are then subtracted from the Argo observed steric heights and the resulting anomalies are divided into $5^{\circ}$ x $5^{\circ}$ horizontal boxes.
+These WGHC steric heights are then subtracted from the Argo observed steric heights and the resulting anomalies are divided into 5° x 5° horizontal boxes.
 A standard deviation check is performed in each box, and steric heights more than three standard deviations away from the box mean are removed.
-Approximately 0.7% of profiles are eliminated with this procedure.
-After quality control, about ###,### profiles remain between January 2004 and March 2010.
-Using the steric height anomalies, we create monthly maps of $SL{steric}$ variability.
+Using the steric height anomalies, we create monthly maps of SL{steric} variability.
 As in the work by Willis et al. [2008], the maps are created using objective interpolation with a covariance function that was an exponential function with an 1800 km e-folding scale in the zonal direction and a 700 km e-folding scale in the meridional direction.